What is Sexual Harassment?

-Sexual harassment is perceived as a spectrum.
-On the lower end of the spectrum would be conduct such as cat-calling whereas on the other end, you will find acts such as stalking, sexual assault and rape.
+Sexual harassment can be perceived as a spectrum.
+On the lower end of the spectrum would be conduct that is generally considered benign such as cat-calling whereas on the other end, you will find severe acts of aggression and harassment such as aggravated stalking, sexual assault and rape.

-In Malaysia, the only acknowledged form of Sexual Harassment is listed under the Employment Act.
+At present in Malaysia, the only acknowledged form of Sexual Harassment is listed under the Employment Act.
 This relates to Sexual Harassment at the Workplace.
-Several forms of Sexual Assault is criminalized under the Penal Code.
+Several forms of Sexual Harassment (including Sexual Assault) is criminalized under the Penal Code.

 Forms of Sexual Harassment

 Online sexual harassment – or sexual cyberharassment – refers to threatening or harassing messages disseminated via emails, instant messaging services, social media platforms or other digital materials that are posted online.
 It usually targets a specific person either through direct contact or by the act or threat of disseminating personal information or materials that causes distress, fear, and/ or anger.

 Cyberstalking is an exaggerated form of online sexual harassment, involving the use of electronic means to monitor or stalk a person unlawfully,threateningly or maliciously.

 To know more about your legal options, call our helpline at 03-7877-0224.